dobtco/wintersmith-knowledge-base/contents/articles/screendoor/messages/viewing_sent_messages.md

 ![Viewing all messages sent in a project.](../images/messages_view_2.png)

-Press the &ldquo;View full message&rdquo; on the right side of the table to view the contents of the message.
+Press the "View full message" on the right side of the table to view the contents of the message.